Living with Anxiety and Receiving the Help you Need

 Trauma

-Trauma of any kind can make some rather significant changes to the brain.
-When a traumatic event is experienced, the nervous system is kicked into high gear and stress hormones are released.
 The brain does not always do a hard reset and stays in survival mode for longer than necessary.
-It is during these times that we are constantly reminded of a past experience and have difficulty relaxing, moving on, and fully recovering from the event.
+During these times people are constantly reminded of a past experience and have difficulty relaxing, moving on, and fully recovering from the event.

 Like other mental illnesses, anxiety is not a result of flawed character or personal weakness.